Founding Chairs Fellowship Competition

 - Who have not previously received a Founding Chairs Fellowship

-- A completed Founding Chairs Application Form including a description of the proposed research project and a description of how the proposed research project supports the Mission Statement of the Canadian Centre for Health and Safety in Agriculture, your role in the proposed project and career development activities.
+A Founding Chairs Application Form including descriptions of: the proposed research project, how the proposed research project supports the Mission Statement of the Canadian Centre for Health and Safety in Agriculture, your role in the proposed project and career development activities.

 Conditions of Award